oalqurashi/Cuboid-Creep-JavaOpenGL-2020/README.md

 Due to the shortness of that semester, and the coronavirus pandemic our time to develop this game was cut short, so this is the list of things that we would have liked to include in our game:
-- The 6 stages were reduced to 3 stages.
+- More stages (6 stages in total)
-- Traps that the player would need to avoid.
+- Traps that the player would need to avoid
-- Interactable objects in the game.
+- Interactable objects in the game
-- Reduced vision for the player.
+- Reduced vision for the player
-- Images of the enemies were scrapped because of compatibility issues.
+- Images of the enemies were scrapped because of compatibility issues
-- A better UI design.
+- A better UI design
 - Start screen